Laura Serrant: Honours

-In 2014, the Health Service Journal compiled a list of the 50 people from Black & Minority ethnicities working within the NHS that are inspiring and making a difference and included Serrant for her work in community and public health nursing at the University of Wolverhampton.
+In 2014, the Health Service Journal compiled a list of the 50 people from Black and Minority ethnicities working within the NHS who are inspiring and making a difference and included Serrant for her work in community and public health nursing at the University of Wolverhampton.

-In 2017 it was announced that Serrant was recognised in the 2018 Powerlist as the eighth most influential black person in the United Kingdom, and in the same year she was awarded an honorary doctorate by Abertay University.
+In 2017, it was announced that Serrant was recognised in the 2018 Powerlist as the eighth most influential black person in the United Kingdom, and in the same year she was awarded an honorary doctorate by Abertay University.

-In the 2018 Queen's Birthday Honours, she was appointed an Officer of the Order of the British Empire (OBE) for services to health policy.
+In the 2018 Queen's Birthday Honours, Serrant was appointed an Officer of the Order of the British Empire (OBE) for services to health policy.
+She was awarded fellowship of the Royal College of Nursing in 2023.
 Serrant has also been included on the 2019, 2020 and 2021 Powerlist of the 100 most influential Britons of African/African Caribbean descent in recognition of her contribution to medicine.

-In 2021 she received the Prestigious Nursing Times UK Chief Nursing Officers' Lifetime Achievement award fir services the Nursing.
+In 2021, she received the Prestigious Nursing Times UK Chief Nursing Officers' Lifetime Achievement award for services to Nursing.